Markus Hubrich

 Marcus Hubrich (born 5 February 1963) is an alpine skier from New Zealand.

+Career

 He competed for New Zealand at the 1984 Winter Olympics at Sarajevo; and came 35th in the Downhill, 14th in the Slalom, and 29th in the Giant Slalom.
 He was the New Zealand flagbearer at the games.

+Personal life

 He is a brother of 1984 and 1988 alpine skier Mattias Hubrich.